The action takes place in Catfish Row, a tenement neighbourhood of Charleston, South Carolina, in the 1920s.

 Taking advantage of Porgy’s absence, Sporting Life tries to convince Bess that Porgy will be locked up for certain, and he attempts to lure her away to a new life.
 When Bess spurns him, he forces some dope on her and leaves more outside her door as he leaves.

-Scene 3 A week later
+Scene 5 Early morning, a week later

 The inhabitants of Catfish Row greet each other at the beginning of another day.
 Porgy returns from jail in jubilant mood: he distributes gifts he has bought with money he won playing games of crap in jail.
-He seems unaware of his friends’ discomfort as he calls out for Bess.
+He is unaware of his friends’ discomfort as he calls out for Bess.
 Eventually Serena and Maria tell him that Bess has gone to New York with Sporting Life.
 Hearing this, Porgy decides to follow her: he cannot live without Bess.